Raffy Lopez: Cincinnati Reds

-On May 3, 2016, Lopez signed a minor league deal with the Cincinnati Reds.
+On May 3, 2016, Lopez signed a minor league contract with the Cincinnati Reds.
 He was brought up to the major league squad on August 27.
-On October 10, he was outrighted off the 40-man roster to the Triple-A Louisville Bats.
-On November 7, 2016, Lopez elected free agency.
+In 8 games for the Reds, Lopez went 0–for–7.
+On October 10, he was removed from the 40–man roster and sent outright to the Triple–A Louisville Bats.
+Lopez elected free agency following the season on November 7.

 Toronto Blue Jays

 On February 16, 2017, Lopez signed a minor league deal with the Toronto Blue Jays.
 On August 4, Lopez was called up to the majors to replace the injured Miguel Montero.
 Lopez hit his first Major League home run in a 7–6 win over the Tampa Bay Rays on August 23.
-He was outrighted to Triple-A on November 6, 2017, and elected free agency later that day.
+He was outrighted to Triple-A on November 6, and elected free agency later that day.

 San Diego Padres

 On December 7, 2017, Lopez signed a minor league contract with the San Diego Padres.
 His contract was purchased by the Padres on March 28, 2018, and he was assigned to the Opening Day roster.
 Lopez was recalled from the El Paso Chihuahuas on May 1.